tangshuang/.datamanager.js/README.md

 Here I use force `get` to get a authData and use it as headers info to send my request.
 Order of middlewares: use(middleware) > constructor(options.middlewares) > .register(options.middlewares).
 Middlewares will not shared amoung different instances.

+4) deep cloned data

+When you use `.get` to get data from datamanager, you get a deep cloned data.
+It means your modifying this data will not affect other components' data.

+If you want to get same data structure for several components, you should share transformers amoung these components.

 ## MIT License